GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Experiments

-Model performance on accuracy metric is shown in Table~\ref{tab:result}.
-We can see that: (1) GraphLoRA achieves the best model performance in most cases on four datasets with different base LLMs, showing the effectiveness of the collaborations of multiple experts learned on the MoE graph.
-(2) The sparse MoE architecture with an auxiliary load balance loss in MixLoRA performs better than both the sparse MoE and dense MoE methods in many cases, showing the importance of enhancing the coordination of experts.
-(3) The performance of the methods varies across different datasets.
-For example, for the easier task with higher model accuracy in the OpenBookQA dataset, the dense MoE method LoRAMoE performs better in Llama3 and Yi-1.5.
-This indicates that the localized optimization of sparse MoE architecture may reduce the model capability and may lose its advantages in easy task learning.
-With effective expert collaboration in GraphLoRA, our method consistently exhibits the best performance in various downstream tasks.
+(1) The sparse MoE architecture with an auxiliary load balance loss in MixLoRA performs better than both the sparse MoE (i.e., MING-MoE, MoLA) and dense MoE methods (i.e., LoRAMoE) in many cases, showing the importance of enhancing the coordination of experts.

+(2) The performance of the methods varies across different datasets.
+For example, for the easier task with higher model accuracy in the OpenBookQA dataset, the dense MoE method (i.e., LoRAMoE) performs better in Llama3 and Yi-1.5.
+This indicates that localized optimization of sparse MoE may reduce the model's capability and lose its advantages in easy task learning.